GothicCowboy/GothicCowboy/README.md

-just ă wărning, there is ă toxic plăyer nămed hexl! - irl . semi afk] thinks: tell them to fjjucking off themself” ! how măture to săy. right hexl?
+just ă wărning, there is ă toxic plăyer nămed hexl! - irl . semi afk] thinks: tell them to fjjucking off themself” ! how măture to săy. right hexl? over me săying i dont ăccept you săying sorry ănd to not interăct!

 bad thoughts are only good when you need them to be.